-Section two: value for money Significant VFM risks
+Section two: value for money

 We have identified five significant VFM risks, as communicated to you in our 2016/17 External Audit Plan.
 In some cases we are satisfied that external or internal scrutiny provides sufficient assurance that the Authority's current arrangements in relation to these risk areas are adequate.